fabiojdsoliveira/ESP32-S3-WROOM-2_Internal_Flash_MP3_Player/README.md

 # ESP32-S3-WROOM-2_Internal_Flash_MP3_Player
 An MP3 player based on the ESP32-S3-WROOM-2 that plays music stored in its internal flash.

+## Youtube
+You can see a small video about this project at:

 ## Features
 - Plays MP3 files directly from internal flash memory (limited size, only few musics...)
 - Uses the ESP32-S3’s built-in USB and I²S peripherals